 Thanks for checking out part three of our blog series on Myths About Remote Proctoring.
 The earlier posts in this blog series explored the myths about privacy, security, and accessibility, related to virtual proctoring.
 In case you missed them, you can review the blogs by clicking the links below:

 In this blog post, we will be considering the remote proctoring myths related to bias.
 This is a very important topic as it is paramount that equal educational opportunities be provided to all learners – this includes equal opportunity and treatment during proctored exams.

 Don't want to watch the video?
 No problem!
 Keep scrolling to read the video blog recap below.

 SmarterServices does acknowledge that there are weaknesses and limitations to facial recognition technology.
 These limitations are real and not a myth.
 But, the myth that we are addressing is that these technology weaknesses automatically hurt some categories of students and that there are no alternative proctoring options.

 There are four categories of concern related to bias that can be caused by learner authentication technologies.

 First, socio-economic bias could occur when learners are not financially able to engage in virtual proctoring.
 Some students may not possess or find it difficult to afford technology such as webcams and broadband Internet access.
 They may also be living in an environment where multiple other persons reside which makes it difficult to craft a testing environment in which they are alone.
 Also, learners living in poverty may prefer for their environment not to be viewed by others.

 Second, persons who wear religious or cultural attire that covers their face may be resistant to removing their coverings for the purpose of authentication.

-Finally, research has shown that facial recognition technology is not as accurate for females and persons with dark skin tone as it is for white males.
+Third, research has shown that facial recognition technology is not as accurate for females, and fourth, persons with dark skin tone as it is for white males.

 Industry Acknowledged Technology Weaknesses